edthorman/mirantis/docs/node-management.md

 ## Adding DTR Nodes

 Adding DTR nodes is as simple as adding them into the `launchpad.yaml` file with a host role of `dtr`.
-When you add a DTR node, specify both the `--admin-username` and `--admin-password` install flags via the `installFlags` section in UCP so that DTR knows what admin credentials to use:
+When you add a DTR node, specify both the `adminUsername` and `adminPassword` in the `spec.ucp` section of `launchpad.yaml` so that DTR knows the admin credentials to use:

 ```
 spec:
   ucp:
-    installFlags:
-    - --admin-username=admin
-    - --admin-password=passw0rd!
+    adminUsername: admin
+    adminPassword: passw0rd!
 ```

 Next, re-run `launchpad apply` which will configure everything on the new node and join it into the cluster.